How to Build a UML Class Diagram with draw.io

 Requriements

-To build a UML Class diagram with draw.io, let’s begin by clearly structuring the class requirements:
+To build a UML Class diagram with draw.io, let’s begin by clearly structuring the class requirements (with at least one attribute for each class):

 Parent Class: